We recently did a post looking at who is the best football tipster, which provoked quite a bit of interest and debate among you, our visitors.

 11. Racing Gold

-At number nine we have a tipster on the list who we have reviewed here at Honest Betting Reviews and found to be of very high quality.
+At number nine in our list of who is the best horse racing tipster we have a tipster who we have reviewed here at Honest Betting Reviews and found to be of very high quality.
 In two and a half years of tipping, Racing Gold has amassed 800 points profit at a return on investment of 10% and with a strike rate of 35%.

 What is more remarkable though is their record over the last 18 months.
 In the first 15 months, they made just over 100 points profit, which is good going.
 But then things really took, and from May 2014 to date they have added 700 points profit, which works out at 39 points profit per month, pretty amazing stuff!